"Why I Participate in Alzheimer's Research" Videos

-NIA has created a series of four videos profiling participants in Alzheimer’s disease clinical trials.
-These videos feature participants from all walks of life who discuss what motivates them and how research staff support them to participate in studies and trials.
+NIA has created four video stories profiling participants in Alzheimer’s disease clinical trials.
+These videos feature participants from different walks of life who discuss what motivates them and how research staff support them to participate in studies and trials.
 The videos are intended to be shared as part of engagement and recruitment efforts for clinical studies.

 Each video was made with a specific audience in mind: